 Welcome to my website.
-I have been offering counselling and psychotherapy in Wimbledon, South West and West London since 2001.
+I have been offering counselling and psychotherapy in Wimbledon (SW19), South West and West London face-to-face and over the internet since 2001.

 Most of my sessions are face to face.
-My place is near the Wimbledon Park tube station and parking is easy.
+I am based in South West London, SW19 and near the Wimbledon Park tube station.
 Clients can park on the road or in my forecourt.
 The road is in a peaceful environment, surrounded by trees and a park with a lake is nearby.
 I also work with those based outside London and beyond the UK by telephone, FaceTime, WeChat, VSee and SKYPE.

 I see clients from 2 - 9 pm Monday through Thursday.